 - Apply the correction to the tie lines and the laser data if it is significant*.

-- If this resulted in a big HRP correction, then Search new Tie Lines using same settings as before.
+- If this resulted in a big HRP correction, then Search new Tie Lines, using same settings as before, to obtain best results.

-- Run Find Tie Line Match again to check different parameters on an individual line basis depending on the suitability of the features (tie lines) in the area.
+- Run Find Tie Line Match again to check different parameters on an individual line basis depending on the suitability of the features (tie lines or feature points) in the area.
 For example:

 - Individual Lines: solve for Lever Z.